jcwang587/xdatbus/README.md

 This is a brief example demonstrating how to use the basic function of xdatbus to aggregate multiple xdatcar files into a single file and unwrap the coordinates into an `.xyz` file.

-As is the case when you have submitted a continuous AIMD job, it is likely that you would have subfolders for each submission. `XDATCAR` files can be first gathered in a separate directory by:
+As is often the case when you have submitted a continuous AIMD job, it is likely that you would have subfolders for each submission. `XDATCAR` files can be first gathered in a separate directory by:

 ```bash